ERehbani/erehbani/Readme.md

     Occupation: Argentina

 Hello!
 I'm Elian 🇦🇷, just graduated from Henry's Bootcamp 🚀.
-I am passionate about programming and I always focus on learning new technologies or expanding my current knowledge in order to achieve new options for projects to carry out in my future.
+I am passionate about programming and I always focus on learning new technologies or expanding my current knowledge in order to achieve new options for projects to carryout in my future.
  As a dedicated person I am usually self-demanding and always try to improve any area of ​​my projects so that the UI/UX is even better.
 ```